NauEngine/as/docs/architecture.md

 ### Workflow

 Workflow is generally the same for both modes: JIT and AOT.
-It includes two main steps which are compiling the module into an intermediate representation (IR) and subsequent materialization.
+It includes two main steps which are: compiling the module into an intermediate representation (IR) and subsequent materialization.

 Module reloading is supported in JIT mode.
 That is, each module is loaded into a separate library (LLVM JIT Library), which provides an opportunity for unloading and replacing the entire module without affecting other modules.
 After unloading, the module's code is recompiled and materialized.